goldcoin/goldcoin/README.md

 Goldcoin is an open-source cash payment system that scales on-chain without the need for L2 solutions.
 It enables instant payments to anyone, anywhere in the world, and can been sent **with or without a transaction fee**.

 Goldcoin uses peer-to-peer technology to operate.
 The network capacity is 1,120 Tx/s with 2-min confirmations and 32 MB blocks.
 The network is SegWit-free and 0-Conf is fully supported.
-Starting Sep 15th, 2023 the currency will backed by a real world treasury.
+Starting Sep 15th, 2023 the currency will be backed by a real world treasury.

 For more information, as well as an immediately useable, binary version of the Goldcoin Core software, see [https://www.goldcoinproject.org](https://www.goldcoinproject.org).